paed01/smqp/API.md

 Reject message.

-- `allUpTo`: boolean, consider all messages prior to this one to be rejected as well
+- `allUpTo`: optional boolean, consider all messages prior to this one to be rejected as well
-- `requeue`: boolean, requeue messages
+- `requeue`: optional boolean, requeue messages, defaults to true

 > NB!
 Beware of `requeue` argument since the message will immmediately be returned to queue and consumed, ergo an infinite loop and maximum call stack size exceeded error.
 Unless! some precautions are taken.

 ### `message.reject([requeue])`

-Same as `nack(false, true)`
+Same as `nack(false, requeu)`

+- `requeue`: optional boolean, requeue message, defaults to true

 ## SmqpError